0xDBFB7/ionprinter/documents/log/philosophy.md

 I hesitate to write this.
-Putting pen to paper turns a thought, a malleable entity, into a rigid document.
+Putting pen to paper turns a thought, a malleable entity, into a rigid document; something to be followed, rather than questioned.
 I try to minimize this level of rigidness in my company; however, I think this is such a powerful concept that